 All students interested in performing in the jazz ensemble are welcomed and encouraged to audition, regardless of their major.
 Interested students should contact Dr. Tim Winfield and find the audition music below.

-Jazz Ensemble auditions will take place the Sunday before classes start, August 25, 2019 in Patterson Hall, room 51 at 10:30am - 4:30pm.
-The audition music is available at the bottom of this page.
-The week before classes start, a sign-up sheet will be posted on Dr. Winfield's bulletin board at Patterson Hall, Studio B. Please sign up for a time when you arrive on campus.
+Jazz Ensemble auditions will take place the Sunday before classes start, August 16, 2020 on the stage of Orr Auditorium, 10:00am - 5:00pm.
+The audition music and sign up sheet is available through this link.
 If you have issues making it to the audition, but would like to be part of jazz ensemble please contact Dr. Winfield at email@example.com or 724-946-7274.

 The Westminster College Concert Choir, open to all students by audition, is the flagship touring ensemble and represents the college on the national and international stages through their annual concert tour.
 Recent tours have included performances in New York, Washington D.C., Atlanta, Orlando, Louisville, Nashville, Cincinnati, and numerous other regional destinations.
 The choir has appeared in cathedrals and concert venues throughout Scotland, Spain and Italy and, during the summer of 2016, will tour Germany, Austria and the Czech Republic.
 In addition to regular on-campus performances, the Concert Choir is actively engaged with regional professional arts organizations.
 During the 2015-2016 academic year, the choir will perform Bach Cantata 191 with the Warren Philharmonic Orchestra and Bernstein’s Chichester Psalms with the Shenango Valley Chorale.
 In December of 2014, the Concert Choir appeared live onstage with the Canadian Tenors as part of the Westminster College Celebrity Series.
 Committed to achieving the highest standard in choral performance, members of this elite choir are expected to be motivated and committed to the ensemble.
 The Concert Choir performs a diverse array of quality repertoire from many cultures, spanning the Renaissance to the 21st Century.